hengshu1/decision_boundary_github/README.md

 # Steps for running our experiments:

 1. Train a model (such as VGG19) using an optimizer.
+Below shows using the SGD optimizer and learning rate anealling/scheduling starting from 0.1 and decays according to a Cosine rule.

 `python main.py --model VGG19 --optimizer sgd --lr 0.1 --lr_mode schedule --saved_dir ./run1`

-This uses the SGD optimizer and learning rate anealling/scheduling starting from 0.1 and decays according to a Cosine rule.
+2. Generate the embedding features on the training samples.
+To generate for the above trained model(s), run

-2. `d`
+`python output_space.py --model VGG19 --saved_dir ./run1`